bchwtz/bchwtz-gateway/README.md

 ## Set acceleration parameter

-For setting the parameter, use the demo_advertisement_logging.py file with the following instructions and notice the possible parameter options in next section.Type
+For setting the parameter, use the demo_advertisement_logging.py file with the following instructions and notice the possible parameter options in next section.
+Type

 `python3 demo_advertisement_logging.py`

-and before pressing enter, add the parameter you would like to change:
+and before pressing enter, add the parameters you would like to change:

 `-srate` for sampling rate
 `-reso` for sampling resolution
 `-mrange` for measuring range

-plus the number.
+plus the parameter number.

 For example if you would like to change all three values, type: